cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Hades 5 Missile

-Description: The Hades 5 is a standart missile in the Paladium Tactics Corp. arsenal.
-It is equipped with a small Sensor array incorporationg Thermal and Visual Reckognition, Ready to receive targeting information from the firing vessel.
-Designed for medium range it packs an intense 8g acceleration rate for 5 minutes, only being able to make inbound course corrections and defensive maneuvers after that.
-This would hit a target at 10000 km in about 10 minutes causing serious damage
+Description: The Hades 5 is a standard missile in the Paladium Tactics Corp. arsenal.
+It is equipped with a small Sensor array incorporating Thermal and Visual Reckognition, Ready to receive targeting information from the firing vessel.
+Designed for medium range it packs an intense 8g acceleration rate for 5 minutes, only being able to make inbound course corrections and defensive manoeuvres after that.
+This would hit a target at 10,000 km in about 10 minutes causing serious damage

 #### Near Range Missiles